Finding economic data on Passport

 One of the quickest and easiest ways to find global economic statistical data from a range of authoritative sources is to use Passport.
 Passport, a Euromonitor product, has both quarterly and annual historical data going back in some cases to 1977 and also provides several years’ worth of forecasts for some economic indicators e.g. GDP, inflation, population, foreign direct investment to name but a few.
 Information is obtained from national statistics offices, governmental and official sources.

-From the Economies dashboard, find the ‘Search all categories’ menu (highlighted above) and select ‘Economies’ from the dropdown list.
+3. In the ‘Explore Categories’ menu (highlighted below) select ‘Economies’ from the dropdown list and click on ‘GO’.
 This will take you to the Euromonitor ‘category tree’ where you can either search for or browse to the data you require.

-Once you have completed your options, click on ‘Next’ and select your countries in a similar fashion.
-Choose from individual countries or select a pre-defined group, such as MINT, from the ‘Geographies’ dropdown menu on the right.
+6. Select your countries in a similar fashion.
+You can choose from individual countries or select a pre-defined group, such as MINT, from the ‘Geographies’ dropdown menu on the right.

 - Use ‘Convert Data’ to select currency displayed and other options.